-Hanoi & The North
+Hanoi and the North

 Hanoi is a charming and intriguing mix of identities and architecture.
 Elegant French colonial mansions and wide boulevards contradict the narrow shophouses of Hanoi’s Old Quarter, whose inhabitants spill out onto the crowded streets around them.